Per Jonsson: Career

-He achieved the ultimate aim of all riders by winning the 1990 World Championship at the Odsal Stadium in Bradford, England, becoming Sweden's first Speedway World Champion since Anders Michanek.
-He made his third World Final by qualifying finishing 2nd in both the Scandinavian and Intercontinental Finals.
+Jonsson achieved the ultimate aim of all riders by winning the 1990 World Championship at the Odsal Stadium in Bradford, England, becoming Sweden's first Speedway World Champion since Anders Michanek.
+He made his third World Final by qualifying finishing second in both the Scandinavian and Intercontinental Finals.
 He also returned to Reading Racers, winning both the 1990 British League Championship and the British League Knockout Cup.
 Following this, Jonsson captained the Swedish team on a short tour of Australia in January 1991, the first time since 1971/72 that a Swedish speedway team had toured down under.
 Sweden, whose lineup was Jonsson, Henrik Gustafsson, Jimmy Nilsen, Tony Rickardsson, Conny Ivarsson, Erik Stenlund and Peter Nahlin defeated the Phil Crump captained Australia (who fielded 14 riders over the series) 3–2 in the five match series with Jonsson topping the averages for both teams with 16.4 per test.
 The Swede's proved a popular draw card in Australia.

-In 1991, he was second again, with Nilsen and Henrik Gustafsson in the 1991 Speedway World Pairs Championship in Poznań, Poland and won the silver medal at the 1991 Speedway World Team Cup.
+In 1991, Jonsson was second again, with Nilsen and Henrik Gustafsson in the 1991 Speedway World Pairs Championship in Poznań, Poland and won the silver medal at the 1991 Speedway World Team Cup.
 Jonsson failed to place in the 1991 World Final at the Ullevi Stadium in Göteborg, finishing in 9th place.

-The elusive World Cup victory continued in 1992, when he won silver again at the 1992 Speedway World Team Cup.
+The elusive World Cup victory continued in 1992, when Jonsson won silver again at the 1992 Speedway World Team Cup.
 His 1992 Individual Speedway World Championship got off to a bad start in Wrocław, Poland, when he failed to score in his first ride.
 He then came back to win three of his last four rides to finish in a clear 2nd place behind England's Gary Havelock.
 In the world pairs, he finished third with Gustafsson and Rickardsson in Lonigo, Italy.

-He finally won the World Pairs Championship (which was the last to be run) with Rickardsson and Gustafsson in 1993 in Vojens and won another bronze medal at the 1993 Speedway World Team Cup.
+Jonsson finally won the World Pairs Championship (which was the last to be run) with Rickardsson and Gustafsson in 1993 in Vojens and won another bronze medal at the 1993 Speedway World Team Cup.
 In Britain, he won the British League Riders' Championship.